playingintraffic/pluck/README.md

 ## Who's It For?

-- Scripters who **hate UI*- but still want good-looking panels.
+- Scripters who **hate coding UI** but still want good-looking panels.
 - Developers who'd rather **focus on gameplay**.
 - Anyone tired of **context menus pretending to be UI**.
 - You.
 Yes, you.